 [1] During irradiation with the beam, there are local increases in temperature.
 This increases the dynamic disorder (thermal motion) of the atoms, but it does so uniformly, so will not correlate to BDamage.

 BDamage for a given atom is the ratio of the atom's B factor and the average B factor of atoms within a similar packing density.
-Atoms are grouped into similar packing density environments, meaning that atoms in that group have a similar surrounding atomic environment which can be defined in several ways.
+Atoms are grouped into similar packing density environments, meaning that atoms in that group have a similar local atomic environment which can be defined in several ways.
 The default here is that atoms with similar packing densities have a similar number of atoms within a given radius of the atom.

 Usage - Inputs